 - Written personal narrative describing the reasons for applying to the program, an analysis of personal strengths and weaknesses related to chosen option, career goals, and anticipated benefits from the program.

-- Passing score on GACE Basic Skills Assessment or exemption scores (school and initial certification candidates only).
+- Passing score on GACE Basic Skills/Program Admission Assessment or exemption scores.

-Additional Admission requirements specific for College Student Affairs programs include
+Additional Admission requirement specific for College Student Affairs Counseling program includes

 - Two letters of recommendation (i.e., one from a faculty member and one from a current or former supervisor or professional colleague).